-Is tracking marine animals really useful to their protection?
+Is tracking marine animals really useful for their conservation?

 One of the most frequent rationale to fit animals with tracking devices is to help in conservation actions and regulations.
-In the marine animal case, is this argument only (or mostly) a wish, or are there real consequences consecutive to tracking studies?
+In the case of marine animals, is this argument only (or mostly) a wish, or are there real consequences consecutive to tracking studies?
+Do we see a real use of tracking marine animals for their conservation?
 A study shows that the earlier the stakeholders are involved into the data collection, the most tangible the translation into conservation policies.